bitwarden/helm-charts/charts/sm-operator/README.md

 - settings.bwIdentityUrlOverride (if you are self-hosting Bitwarden)
 - containers.enableSeccompProfileRuntimeDefault

+__NOTE: If you are testing this chart via the DevContainer and trying to point to a locally running copy of Bitwarden server, you will need to use the `host.docker.internal` hostname.__

 #### Using non-default chart images

 Update `containers.manager.image.tag` to use a different operator image version than the one shipped with the chart.